 Always have protected sex.
 New evidence shows that the Zika virus can also be spread through sex, so if you get busy with someone who’s been to an affected area recently, you’ve got yourself another reason to use condoms.
 If you’re pregnant and your partner has been to a Zika zone, the CDC recommends that you refrain from boot knocking altogether or use condoms very carefully during your pregnancy.
 If you don’t want to get pregnant soon or you’re on the fence about it and you or your partner are spending time in an area with Zika, that might be a good reason to wait a while, with the help of your preferred method of birth control.

 Maybe reschedule.
-We hate to say it, but if you're pregnant and you or your partner were planning to go to an area where Zika is active, you may want to come up with a plan b until further notice.
-If rescheduling isn't an option, avoid those mosquitos, stock up on condoms, and talk to your health care provider about any other precautions you might be able to take.
+We hate to say it, but if you’re pregnant or thinking about getting pregnant and you or your partner were planning to go to an area where Zika is active, you may want to come up with a plan b until further notice.
+If rescheduling isn’t an option, avoid those mosquitos, stock up on condoms, and talk to your health care provider about any other precautions you might be able to take.

 Stay safe out there!